 we would first need to resize these images to get them all in the same shape.
 This is something we would generally need to do while handling images, since while capturing images, it would be impossible to capture all images of the same size.

 For simplicity of your understanding I have just used a single convolution layer and a single pooling layer, which generally doesn’t happen when we’re trying to make predictions.
+Dataset used can be downloaded from here.

 #import various packages